zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_cmsis/_next-steps.md

 # ================================================================================

 next_step_guidance: >
     We recommend you continue learning about other embedded applications that are available for out-of-the-box use on AVH FVPs.
-The learning path on running TF-M tests on AVH FVPs is a great next step.
+The Learning Path on running TF-M tests on AVH FVPs is a great next step.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/microcontroller/avh_tfm/"